Xyunyao/IDP_REST_tutorial/TUTORIAL_FILES/README.md

 ```

 ## Performing Simulations with the Helper Script
+Below are two guides for producing input replicas and running REST2 simulations:
+* A helper script with flags to handle gromacs commands and perform simulation, an aid for those with less experience.
+* Command-by-command with descriptions of each step for the more advanced user and should be followed when studying new systems.

-The provided helper script requires the gromacs ''gmx'' executable to have the correct name.
+Before continuing forward with the provided helper script the user must note the name of the 'gmx' executable.
+If the executable is not simply ''gmx'', the naming in the script must be substituted with the correct name.
 If you have a different naming scheme, such as a unique postfix as described in the GROMACS manual's Installation Section, you are invited to modify the given script `run_md.sh`.
 If for example you compiled the gromacs ''gmx'' command to have the postfix ''_mpi'' such that the binary compiled is ''gmx_mpi'' you can substitute the ''gmx'' command in the script using sed inplace (sed -i ...) like so:

 ```bash
 sed -i "s/ gmx / gmx_mpi /g" run_md.sh
 ```

+### run_md.sh is a helper script.
+When using the flags provided as described below you will be able to create:
+#### - Generate Extended Structure
+#### - Run a short vacuum simulation, extracting N_{replica} frames as starting structures
+#### - Solvate and add ions (neutralize)
+#### - Minimize each system in parallel
+#### - Thermalize each system to 300 K
+#### - Equilibrate the box size in two phases: Berendsen and Parrinello-Rahman
+#### - Run REST2 Simulations from the final snapshot of each replica

 ```bash
 run_md.sh -h or --help   # provides all options